Roberto Freire (psychiatrist)

 Roberto Freire (São Paulo, b.
 January 18, 1927; São Paulo, d.
-May 23, 2008) was a medical psychiatrist and Brazilian writer, who created somatherapy (Portuguese: somaterapia), also referred to as SOMA, an anarchist therapy based on the then radical new ideas of Wilhelm Reich, as well as the Brazilian martial art Capoeira Angola.
+May 23, 2008) was a medical psychiatrist and Brazilian writer.
+He created somatherapy (Portuguese: somaterapia), also referred to as SOMA, an anarchist therapy based on the then radical new ideas of Wilhelm Reich, as well as the Brazilian martial art Capoeira Angola.
+As an active writer, Freire published more than thirty books in his life, among these his 1966 work Cleo e Daniel was a bestseller.